D. J. Fluker: College career

 Fluker enrolled in the University of Alabama, where he was a member of coach Nick Saban's Alabama Crimson Tide football team from 2009 to 2012.
 Projected to play as true freshman at Alabama, he was a candidate to replace All-American Andre Smith at left tackle, although junior college transfer James Carpenter was considered to have better chances, and eventually got the starting nod.
 Fluker started the season as third-string right tackle, but eventually redshirted his first year.
-In 2010, Fluker started nine games at right tackle.
+In 2010, he started nine games at right tackle.
 He missed three games with an injury midseason.

 As a sophomore, Fluker started all 13 games for the Crimson Tide at right tackle on their way to the BCS National Championship victory over the LSU Tigers.
 As a junior, he started all 14 games at right tackle as Alabama repeated as BCS National Champions, this time against Notre Dame.
 He was selected Walter Camp and Associated Press second-team All-American and first-team All-SEC.
 He has graded out at 98.6 percent on blocking assignments.
 Since he had graduated and was in his fourth year, Fluker was granted eligibity by the National Football League to participate in the 2013 Senior Bowl.

 Professional career

 San Diego Chargers

-The San Diego Chargers selected Fluker in the first round (11th overall) of the 2013 NFL Draft.
+The San Diego Chargers selected Fluker in the first round (11th overall) of the 2013 NFL draft.
 He was the third of nine Crimson Tide players to be selected that year.
 He was the fourth Alabama offensive lineman selected in the first round within five years, after Andre Smith (2009), James Carpenter (2011), and Chance Warmack (2013).

-During his rookie year, Fluker started in 15 games and was named to the All-Rookie Team.
+During his rookie year, Fluker started in 15 games and was named to the PFWA All-Rookie Team.
 In the 2014 season, he started all sixteen games for the first time in his professional career.
 For the 2015 season, he moved from right tackle to right guard.
 In the 2015 season, he started in 12 games and recovered one fumble.
-He missed some time on the season due to a ankle injury.
+He missed some time on the season due to an ankle injury.
 In the 2016 season, he started in all 16 games.

-On March 7, 2017, Fluker was released by the Chargers, who had relocated to Los Angeles.
+On March 7, 2017, he was released by the Chargers, who had relocated to Los Angeles.